wmde/wikiba.se/source/maint.md

 ### Docker tooling

 The best tool for managing your Docker install is the one you used to get it going in the first place: **docker-compose**.
-This manual can't possibly replace a grounding in Docker so check out Docker's own command references for [docker-compose](https://docs.docker.com/compose/reference/) and the [docker engine](https://docs.docker.com/engine/reference/commandline/docker/).
+This manual can't possibly replace a grounding in Docker, so check out Docker's own command references for [docker-compose](https://docs.docker.com/compose/reference/) and the [docker engine](https://docs.docker.com/engine/reference/commandline/docker/).

 That said, here are some starter commands that might come in handy.